Special Category Data GDPR Best Practices

 The GDPR defines special category data as:

-• Personal data relating to racial or ethnic origin;
+• Personal data relating to racial or ethnic origin

-• Personal data relating to political opinions;
+• Personal data relating to political opinions

-• Personal data relating to religious or philosophical beliefs;
+• Personal data relating to religious or philosophical beliefs

-• Personal data relating to trade union membership;
+• Personal data relating to trade union membership

-• Genetic data;
+• Genetic data

-• Biometric data (where it is used for identification purposes);
+• Biometric data (where it is used for identification purposes)

-• Data relating to health;
+• Data relating to health

-• Data about a person's sex life;
+• Data about a person's sex life

-• Data about a person's sexual orientation.
+• Data about a person's sexual orientation

 Tips for dealing with sensitive personal data

 Make sure you're clear about what is classed as sensitive personal data (special category data).
-Broadly, as previously under the Data Protection Act, it includes any data relating to race or ethnic origin, religious or political beliefs (including trade union membership), data on health, sex life or sexual orientation.
+Broadly, as previously under the Data Protection Act, it includes any data relating to race or ethnic origin, religious or political beliefs (including trade union membership), and data on health, sex life, or sexual orientation.
 However, under GDPR, special category data also includes genetic and biometric data (see Article 9).

 2. Assess your current data processes

 Find out what special category personal data is currently collected and processed by your firm.
 Is it legitimate and lawful?
+What does your firm need to do to comply with GDPR best practices?

 3. Be clear about the legal basis for processing